Kumara Kassapa: Mongol vassal king

 Kumara Kassapa somehow escaped the execution.
 He managed to travel to Yunnan, reaching there in September 1299.
 The Mongol provincial government, which did not have enough spare troops, initially ignored his pleas to intervene.
 They changed their mind only after the Myinsaing brothers seized two southernmost Mongol garrisons in northern Burma in January 1300.
 They finally sent him to Beijing where on 22 June 1300 the prince was declared the rightful king of Burma by Emperor Temür Khan.
-In the following dry season, the vassal king accompanied a 12,000-strong invasion force.
+The vassal king accompanied a 12,000-strong invasion force in the following dry season.
 He entered Pagan without difficulty as the main invasion army reached nearby Myinsaing on 25 January 1301.
 (His half-brother Saw Hnit, the Myinsaing-installed King of Pagan, had evacuated the city, and was in Myinsaing.)

 Kumara Kassapa's reign was short-lived.
 A month into the siege, the Mongols launched a major assault on Myinsaing on 28 February 1301.
 But Myinsaing defenses held, and by 12 March 1301, ceasefire negotiations began.
 The two sides came to an agreement that called for a Mongol withdrawal in exchange for a bribe of 800 taels (30 kg) of gold and 2200 taels (83 kg) of silver.
 Kumara Kassapa returned with the Mongol withdrawal that lasted from 6–8 April 1301.

 It was the last known event involving the prince.
 The Mongols did not have much use with him afterwards as they pursued a policy of retrenchment from the peripheral regions.
 As such, they sent no more expeditions although they were unhappy with the withdrawal.
 The Mongols completely evacuated northern Burma two years later on 4 April 1303.
 He certainly was not well regarded by the Myinsaing brothers.
 A stone inscription, inscribed a year after the war in 1302, calls him Taruk Pyi La Thaw Tet-Taw-Mu Mingyi ("The King who Came from the Land of the Taruk [China]").